-ESA: Comprehen - Failed Course - Withdrew (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Proficient (3.000 pts) Commendable (4.000 pts) Unit Introduction (1.000, 6%) • • Provides no commentary about the unit.
+ESA: Comprehen ESA: Comprehen 25.11 Comp14.14.1 Failed Course • Withdrew (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Proficient (3.000 pts) Commendable (4.000 pts) Unit Introduction (1.000, 6%) (cooo p , (01000 pc) Provides no commentary about the unit.
 Missing several key components of the introduction.
 Provides little to no commentary about the unit.
 Missing key components of the introduction.
 Provides minimal commentary about the unit.
 Missing one or more key components of the introduction.
 Provides detailed commentary about the unit; includes all required components.
 Reading Assessment (1.000, 6%) Employs one individually administered diagnostic reading assessment.
 Does not provide a rationale for the assessment, and does not explain how the data from the assessment can inform instruction. data about student skills in one of the following areas: vocabulary, comprehension.
-Does not provide a strong rationale for the use of the assessment data, and/or does not thoroughly explain Provides a description of the assessment results, a rationale for interest/attitudinal inventory of reading.
+Does not provide a strong rationale for the use of the assessment data, and/or does not thoroughly explain data about student skills in two of the following areas: vocabulary, comprehension.
+Provides a description of the assessment results, a rationale for interest/attitudinal inventory of reading.
 Uses academic language to provide thick Selection of Text and Text Analysis (1.000, 6%) Few of the selected texts are high quality or of appropriate complexity and range.
 Texts do not demonstrate a good balance of informational texts, narrative literature, and/or poetry.
 Does not provide summaries of texts used and/or does not provide a rationale for selected texts.
 Text analyses are not done or are unacceptable. range.
 Texts may or may not be a good balance of informational texts, narrative literature, and/or poetry.
 Provides summaries of texts but the rationale for use of texts is weak.
-Text analyses are Most selected texts are high quality and appropriate complexity and range with a balance of informational texts, narrative literature, and/or poetry.
+Text analyses are mediocre. appropriate complexity and range with a balance of informational texts, narrative literature, and/or poetry.
 Provides a summary and rationale of texts used in the unit.
-Analyzes texts based on complexity, quality, and range.
+Analyzes texts based on complexity, quality, and range. instruction.
 Selects a set of high quality texts of appropriate complexity and offers a range of texts with a balance of informational texts, narrative literature, and poetry.
 Provides a summary and rationale of texts used in the unit.
 Uses academic language to thoroughly analyze texts based on complexity, quality, and range.
 All Lesson Plans (1.000, 6%) IL-PTS- 2012.6.Q Lesson plans are missing several of the key components.
 Does not provide commentary about pre-requisite skills needed or prior knowledge expected, and there is no consideration for ELLs, struggling readers, or the use of higher level thinking.
-Does not integrate technology into any of the lessons or components or key components are not well structured.
+Does not integrate components or key components are not well structured.
 Provides basic commentary about pre-requisite skills needed or prior knowledge expected, consideration for ELLs and struggling readers, and use of higher thinking. standards, learning objectives, materials and resources, instructional procedures, formal and/or informal assessment, and differentiation.
 Provides commentary about pre-requisite skills needed or prior knowledge expected, consideration for Lesson plans include appropriate standards aligned with well-written learning objectives, materials and resources, instructional procedures, formal and/or informal assessment, and differentiation.
-Uses academic language to provide detailed commentary about prerequisite skills needed or prior knowledge expected, consideration for ELLs, and use of into one of the the lessons or readers, and use of for ELLs, and use of
+Uses academic language to provide detailed commentary about prerequisite skills needed or prior knowledge expected, consideration technology into any of Integrates technology ELLs and struggling readers, and use of into one of the the lessons or expected, consideration for ELLs, and use of